jameslegg/sabnzbd/README.md

 ### default recipe

-If you just include recipe[timezone] within the run_list for a role, things should just work -
+If you just include recipe[sabnzbd] within the run_list for a role, things should just work -

     {
       name "Base",